art-institute-of-chicago/aic-bash/README.md

 ![Art Institute of Chicago](https://raw.githubusercontent.com/Art-Institute-of-Chicago/template/master/aic-logo.gif)

 # aic-bash
-> A bash script to query our API for artworks and render them as ASCII art
+> A bash script to query our API for public domain artworks and render them as ASCII art

 Just a small side-project we did to show what could be done with our museum's API.